amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuide.md

 Adding an [AWS Security Token Service (AWS STS)](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) policy to your IAM user enables you to request temporary AWS access keys that you can use to authenticate your requests to the Selling Partner API.
 These credentials expire after a set period of time, helping you to control access to your AWS resources.

 1. If you are not already signed in, sign into the AWS Management Console and open the IAM console at [console.aws.amazon.com/iam](https://console.aws.amazon.com/iam).

-2. In the navigation pane at left, click **Users** and then click the user that you created in [Step 2.
-Create an IAM user](#step-4-create-an-iam-role).

 3. In the navigation pane at left, click **Users** and then click the user that that you want to add the AWS STS policy to.
 In this workflow, choose the user you created in [Step 2.
 Create an IAM user](#step-4-create-an-iam-role).
 You might choose a different IAM user for other use cases.